Beating OpenBLAS and MKL in FP32 Matrix Multiplication From Scratch

 Multithreading

 There are indeed many loops that can be potentially parallelized.
 To achieve high-performance, we want to parallelize both packing and arithmetic operations.
 Let’s start with the arithmetic operations.
 The 5th, 4th, 3rd loops around the micro-kernel iterate over matrix dimensions in chunks of cache block sizes $n_c$, $k_c$, $m_c$.
 To efficiently parallelize the loops and keep all threads busy, we want number of iterations (=matrix dimension / cache block size) to be at least = number of threads (generally, the more the better).
 In other words, the input matrix dimension should be at least = number of threads * cache block size.
 As we discussed earlier, we also want cache blocks to fully occupy the corresponding cache levels.
-On modern CPUs, this second requirement results in cache block sizes of thousand(s) of elements.
-For example, on my Ryzen 7700, cache block sizes of $n_c=1535$, $m_c=1024, k_c=2000$ attain the best performance in the single-threaded case.
-Given the number of available threads on Ryzen 7700, $Nthreads=16$, we need input matrices with dimensions of at least $2000 \times 16$ to be able to distribute the work over all threads.
+On modern CPUs, the second requirement results in cache block sizes of thousand(s) of elements.
+For example, on my Ryzen 7700, cache block sizes of $n_c=1535$, $m_c=1024$ attain the best performance in the single-threaded scenario.
+Given the number of available cores on Ryzen 7700, we need input matrices with dimensions of at least $\max(m_c, n_c) \times \text{number of cores} = 1535 \times 8 = 12280$ to be able to distribute the work over all cores.

-On my machine, parallelizing the second loop results in much better performance compared to the first loop (possibly due to large $n_c$ and little work in each iteration of the first loop).
+On my machine, parallelizing the second loop results in much better performance compared to the first loop (possibly due to large $n_c$ and little work in each iteration in the first loop).
 We will therefore parallelize the second loop using OpenMP directives (more on OpenMP here, here and here):

 #pragma omp parallel for num_threads(NTHREADS) schedule(static)

-for (int jr = 0; jr < nb; jr += NR)
+for (int jr = 0; jr < nc; jr += NR)

-Together with arithmetic operations, we also want to accelerate the packing of both $\tilde{A}$ and $\tilde{B}$:
+Together with arithmetic operations, we also want to parallelize the packing of both $\tilde{A}$ and $\tilde{B}$:

 #pragma omp parallel for num_threads(NTHREADS) schedule(static)

-for (int i = 0; i < mb; i += MR)
+for (int i = 0; i < mc; i += MR)

 #pragma omp parallel for num_threads(NTHREADS) schedule(static)

-for (int j = 0; j < nb; j += NR)
+for (int j = 0; j < nc; j += NR)

 Running